Fermionic degeneracy and non-local contributions in flag-dipole spinors and mass dimension one fermions: Flag-dipole spinors

-The above solutions for the flag dipole spinors do not necessarily guarantee the existence of a physical quantum field operator.
-By physical, we mean that these fields must be local, furnish fermionic statistics and have positive-definite free Hamiltonian.
-After imposing these conditions, up to a global phase, we find that the flag dipole spinors which give rise to a physical quantum field operator, is related to Elko given in~\cite{Ahluwalia:2016rwl} by a matrix transformation
+The above solutions for the flag-dipole spinors do not necessarily guarantee the existence of a physical theory.
+By physical, we mean that the associated fermionic fields must have positive-definite free Hamiltonian and preserve causality.
+After imposing these conditions, we find that the flag-dipole spinors in the helicity basis which give rise to a physical fermionic field, is related to Elko given in ref.~\cite{Ahluwalia:2009rh} by a matrix transformation\footnote{In this paper, the Elko solutions are in the helicity basis.
+For Elko in the polarization basis, a subtlety arises.
+Please see eqs.~(17) and (18) in ref.~\cite{Ahluwalia:2009rh} for details.}